 The division is responsible for applying board regulation and direction to classify all public water system treatment and distribution system facilities in accordance with the provisions of Regulation 100.
 Treatment classification is based on specific design features that include treatment processes and their complexity, source water type and design capacity.
-Distribution systems are classified by the population served.
+Distribution systems are classified by the population served, with additional consideration given to systems with certain complexities.
 Water treatment facilities are classified as Class D, Class C, Class B or Class A. Class A is the highest level of classification.
 Water distribution systems are classified as Class 1, Class 2, Class 3 or Class 4.
 Class 4 is the highest level of classification.